 Established

-He never made anyone sick.
-He never has made one of His children sick or hurt him.
+The Father has never made one of His children sick or hurt him.
 He never oppresses them.

-Every believer owes it to himself to be established in the Word, to be settled and fixed so that he will not be wafted about by every wind and storm.
+Every believer owes it to themselves to be established in the Word, to be settled and fixed so that they will not be tossed about by every wind and storm.

 WHAT THE BELIEVER NEEDS TO KNOW